oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

    ```
    source initialize.sh
    ```
-   This installs PyTorch*, the Intel® Extension for PyTorch*, and other components.
+   This installs PyTorch*, the Intel® Extension for PyTorch (IPEX), and other components.

 ### Run in Jupyter Notebook